tbates/tbates.github.io/_posts/2000-11-30-base-First-steps.markdown

 |big_and_heavy        | 9 |419.13 |    |     |419.12|             |
 |weight_doesnt_matter | 8 |  3.86 | 1  |0.049|420.98|big_and_heavy|

 The AIC moved the wrong direction, p-value is marginal.
 This model would lead us to conclude that weight matters, but only a little bit (controlling for engine capacity).
 Note however that these variables covary: heavy vehicles have big motors: This is why trying to do science on observational data is fraught with problems.
-MUCH better to systematically vary the weight and watch mpg change.
-In behavior science, [Twin Studies](https://en.wikipedia.org/wiki/Twin_study), [Mendelian Randomization](https://en.wikipedia.org/wiki/Mendelian_randomization) let us do this.
+MUCH better to systematically vary the weight in a randomized controlled trial and measure mpg change.
+In behavior science, [Twin Studies](https://en.wikipedia.org/wiki/Twin_study) and [Mendelian Randomization](https://en.wikipedia.org/wiki/Mendelian_randomization) let us do this.

 *Advanced tip*: `umxModify()` can modify, run, and compare all in 1-line!